llegomark/randommusings/src/content/blog/gun-ownership.md

 description: Explore the personal journey of a Filipino father and gun owner.
 Delve into the challenges and responsibilities of legal firearm ownership in the Philippines, societal reactions, and the transformation it brings amidst a family-centric narrative.
 An introspective look into the world of gun ownership.
 ---

-## Table of Contents

 Guns, to a great many people, seem a polarising topic.
 They have been vilified, glorified, and in many cases, mystified.
 Growing up, I was aware of their contentious nature, their power, and the profound responsibility they carry.
-Today, as a Filipino male and a father of two, I find myself part of the narrative that surrounds firearms – and I'm a proud gun owner.
+Today, as a responsible adult and a ['father of two'](https://llego.dev/posts/open-letter-son/), I find myself part of the narrative that surrounds firearms – and I'm a proud gun owner.

 ## Inherited Resolve

 My roots mirror my present in a peculiar way.
 My father was an Army man, a firm emblem of discipline, and staunchness, one who knew the weight a gun carries – a weight I now bear.
-My elder brother followed our father's footsteps, taking up arms to serve our beloved country.
+My younger half-brother followed our father’s footsteps, taking up arms to serve our beloved country.
 Yet, despite these strong military connections, the path to gun ownership was not predestined for me.

 You see, my father made his exit from my life before I even had a chance to know him.
 He was but a ghost from the past, a whisper in the wind that occasionally flaunted his presence in the reflected traits we shared.
 But he also left behind a stirring curiosity about firearms – one I had to navigate on my own, and ultimately, it has led me here.